slackapi/deno-slack-sdk/src/schema/slack/functions/_scripts/README.md

 ## Instructions

-1. First, you'll need to grab a payload from `functions.list` and place the response in a `functions.json` file inside of this `_scripts` directory.
+1. First, you'll need to grab a payload from the `functions.list` HTTP API and place the response in a `functions.json` file inside of this `_scripts` directory.
+   Typically, for public releases of this SDK, this is done using the API tester on https://api.slack.com/methods with a production workspace access token that does not use any special toggles or experiments.
+This is to ensure that we expose function definitions only for publicly-available built-in functions.
+  - Note that if you want to generate built-in function definitions based on non-publicly-available functions, such as those only available in dev or behind a toggle, then you will need to retrieve the `functions.list` payload from dev (if applicable) and/or with an access token from a workspace with the relevant toggles/ experiments (if applicable).
+This may apply in cases where you want to test pre-release or hidden built-in function definitions.
+Any such built-in functions should NOT be sent as pull requests to this repo, but is rather intended for internal development.
 2. With this `_scripts` directory as your working directory, run the generate
    script: